parmarsumit/MySQLBackupRestorer/README.md

 Assumption
 --------------

-Aws Cli is pre-installed on the mongodb server
+Aws Cli is pre-installed on the mysql server

 Role Variable
 ------------